How to Survive the New Financial Hunger Games

 High-Frequency Trading (HFT): The Invisible Layer

-Robo-Advisors and the Democratization of Wealth
+Robo-Advisors and Accessible Wealth Management

-Predictive Analytics: Beating the Narrative
+Predictive Analytics: Anticipating the Narrative

 The Hidden Risks: When the Machine Breaks